 Emphasis in English

-Do: used for emphasis with answers, statements and negative answers in the past and present tenses
+Use “to do” for emphasis with answers, statements, and negative answers in the past and present tenses.

 Non contracted negative form implies emphasis (do not instead of don’t etc.).

 - Do you like my new shirt?
 Yes, I do like it a lot.

 - Hey, James have you seen the new film that just came out?
 Oh, yeah, I did see it, actually.

 - I did not enjoy that performance whatsoever (non-contracted form is emphatic here).

 Ordinary verbs, examples above with no emphasis.
 To do is omitted or contracted to avoid emphasis

 - Do you like my new shirt?
 Yes, I like it a lot.